vsv04/Fall-Detection-System/README.md

 # Real-time Fall Detection System for the Elderly Using Deep Learning and Thermal Imaging

 This GitHub repository hosts the programs, hardware list, schematics for the fall detection system developed for a high school research project.
-This project is open-source and individuals can download the instructions for assembling the system along with the Python code and have a working fall detection system.
+This project is open-source and anyone who is interested can download the instructions for assembling the system along with the Python code and have a working fall detection system.

 The interested reader can download and read the [**Research Paper**](https://github.com/vsv04/Fall-Detection-System/blob/master/RESEARCH%20PAPER/Research%20Paper.pdf) (pdf document) which has additional information.